 Travelling the world is expensive, there’s no real way around that.
 Sure there are ways to travel cheaply and tips and tricks to make world travel cheaper, but either way you will need to have a good chunk of cash in a savings account to fund your round the world adventure.
 Here are some essential tips to make saving for your gap year or backpacking trip that much easier.

 With a basic average of around £1000 per month to travel the world, not including pre trip expenses and flight costs of course, it can take a lot of money in your savings account to take a gap year, even more if you want to travel long term.
-The good news is you don’t need to be rich or have a big win on Lottoland to travel the world.

 The big problem is of course too many people use the fact that you need money as an excuse to give up on their travel dreams, saying it will cost too much money, but they really shouldn’t.
 It really isn’t as difficult as people think and the good news is that it is actually really simple to save for your trip of a lifetime without feeling the pinch.